 In 2019, FORCE we started to focus our efforts on the development of direct unique services programs for PTSD and trauma survivors, advocacy and youth leadership.
 However, FORCE experienced numerous financial setbacks after the Monument Quilt Culminating Display in June 2019, primarily due to the unsupportive fiscal hosting environment in Baltimore that we and many other grassroots projects are still experiencing.
 Lack of support and transparency in the fiscal hosting sphere was a growing problem for FORCE for years.
 Then, the COVID-19 crisis hit, affecting our fundraising strategy.
 We also experienced internal lack of support and issues of racism in those meant to be FORCE’s most trusted guides and visionaries.
 These issues, building over the years, were handled with grace by those within FORCE who prioritized supporting survivors and victims of racism and abuse, who put themselves second to try to build something greater from moments of pain and conflict.
 We built FORCE into the unique, powerful, and beautiful collective.
 And in 2021, we decided it was time for FORCE’s role to change.
 The cumulative effect of an unsupportive environment left FORCE in a position where for the health of FORCE’s Collective and to best serve the community, we ceased FORCE’s active programming.

-FORCE’s focus going forward will be on the archiving of the Monument Quilt, our collection of 3000 quilted stories sewn into 750 8’x8′ blocks from survivors of sexual and domestic violence from around the world.
+FORCE’s focus going forward will be on the archiving of the Monument Quilt, our collection of 3000 quilted stories sewn into 750 8’x8′ blocks from survivors of sexual and intimate partner violence from around the world.
 This mission is exciting enough in itself!
 FORCE seek to find a home for every single piece of the Monument Quilt, spreading its expressive power around the world.
 Do you want to be a part of archiving the Monument Quilt?
 Reach out to us!